Sunset in Hammamet 25 April 2023. A photo by Nèdeem M. |

 In some areas of Hammamet, where there are villas with garages, for example, the slaughter of the sheep is hardly noticed and the neighbourhood is kept clean.

 Shopping at a grocer people grab a small plastic bag for one vegetable or fruit then another bag for another vegetable or fruit, etc. In the old days we would use the same plastic bowl then we carry everything in the shopping bag or bags we brought with us from home.
-One grocerv claimed that the plastic bags he provides for customers costs him a 1000 DT per year!
+One grocer claimed that the plastic bags he provided for customers cost him a 1000 DT per year!
 There is a culture of the use of plastic bags that spread from the West globally a few decades ago and there is a business that profits from such a use.

 Apart from the two main high streets, Avenue La République and Avenue Ettahrir where there plenty of shops and restaurants, there many shops of all sorts in the neighbourhoods.